 Kara Flowers began climbing in western North Carolina, where she worked in outdoor education guiding adventure trips through the beautiful Appalachian Mountains.
 For the past few years, she has traveled up and down the West Coast climbing full-time on beautiful granite, exploring the mysteries of the desert, and meeting inspiring climbers and adventurers.
 She is excited to be back in Bishop diving deeper into the climbing community and helping to preserve this magical land.

 About the Program

 Climbing has exploded in popularity and our public lands are seeing the effects.

 The Bishop Area Climbers Coalition, Eastern Sierra Interpretive Association (ESIA), and Friends of the Inyo in partnership with the Bureau of Land Management Bishop Field Office, the Inyo National Forest, and Los Angeles Department of Water and Power have hired two climbing rangers to patrol the increasingly popular climbing and bouldering areas in the Bishop area.
-The Bishop Area Chamber of Commerce, Geraldine C. and Emory M. Ford Foundation, Touchstone Climbing Inc., along with individual organization fundraising events have contributed funds to help support the two climbing ranger positions.
+Additional help from the Bishop Area Chamber of Commerce and individual organization fundraising events have contributed funds to help support the two climbing ranger positions.

 The climbing rangers will also track visitor use patterns including documenting parking and camping uses, tracking changes over time, and will oversee restoration and stewardship activities such as campsite clean-up, trail delineation, educational signage, planting native plants in heavily used areas, etc. They will help coordinate volunteer events and look to remedy issues such as off-road travel and otherwise recommend long-term solutions to increasing use patterns.
 Read the full press release.

 Thank you to everyone that has contributed funds so far for this important program.
 We are still collecting donations, please consider giving if you’re able.